Kevingtxz/Kevingtxz-BoraJava/README.md

 # Kevingtxz-BoraJava

-BoraJava is a Rest API for my project Bora, it was made with Java and Spring.
+Bora is a platform to find events in the user city, BoraJava is the Backend version with Java.

 # Tools that I used